all-ride/ride-app/manual/Core/Parameters.md

 The parameters are read from the _config_ directory in the module directory structure.

 The reading of the configuration is from bottom up: from lower level modules to higher level modules, up to the application directory.
-This way, a key in application will override the same key in a module on a lower level and as such provide a overrideable system.
+This way, a key in application will override the same key in a module on a lower level and as such provide an overrideable system.

 ## Storage